 A group coordinator of a group BAN provides management services to coordinators in a group BAN.
 A group coordinator supervises allocation of communication resources to the BANs in a group BAN for mitigating the interference occurred among coexisting BANs.
 The group coordinator manages the group superframe structure and lets coordinators in a group BAN synchronize to the group superframe structure.

 A group coordinator broadcasts a group beacon frame periodically, as described in 5.5.6.
-The group beacon frame provides a timestamp for clock synchronization, group identification, supported rates, supported FEC, FEC configuration, supported channels, group beacon interval, and group joined BANs’ information, such as BAN identification, BAN coordinator address, and BAN’s superframe order.
+The group beacon frame provides a timestamp for clock synchronization, group identification, supported rates, supported FEC, FEC configuration, supported channels, group beacon interval, and group joined BANs’ information, such as BAN identification, BAN coordinator address, and BAN’s superframe duration.

 A group coordinator receives a group association frame or group disassociation frame during GCP and reconfigures group superframe structure to add newly joined BANs’ active superframe duration to GAP or to remove newly leaving BAN’s active superframe duration from the GAP.
 A group coordinator checks the configuration of the GAP for every group beacon interval, reallocates the active superframe durations of BANs joined in the group, and broadcasts a group allocation map frame, as described in 5.5.7.
-The group allocation map frame contains timestamp, group identification, group beacon interval, and GAP allocation map consisting of the number of BANs and each BANs’ allocation description, which has BAN identification, BAN coordinator address, BAN superframe order, and slot number of starting active superframe duration in the GAP.
+The group allocation map frame contains timestamp, group identification, group beacon interval, and GAP allocation map consisting of the number of BANs and each BANs’ allocation description, which has BAN identification, BAN coordinator address, BAN superframe duration, and slot number of starting active superframe in the GAP.

 The group coordinator listens specified set of channels periodically to find out the changes in coexisting devices which will affect the group superframe structure or interference mitigation mode.